yashabnarang/Crossy-Road-UE4/README.md

 ### Secret Cheat:
 * When moving with WASD, hold corresponding arrow key to move twice as fast
 * ex) hold W with up arrow key

+### Fixes Needed:
+* Vehicles must be centered to their lane
+* Add Coin System
+* Add Assets for Railroad